markthannah/mark/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Documentation describing a unit or work that will be assigned and implemented.
+about: 'Documentation describing a unit of work that will be assigned and implemented.
-  This will often be a task supporting a larger milestone, but can be independent of a milestone..
+  This will often be a task supporting a larger milestone, but it can also be independent of a milestone. '
 title: ''
 labels: ''
 assignees: ''